PhysiCell-Tools/python-loader/man/REFERENCE.md

 mcdsts = pcdl.TimeStep('path/to/output')
 ```

-The links most important functions for data analysis are highlited as **#! workhorse functions**. \
+The links from the most important functions for data analysis are highlited as **#! workhorse functions**. \
-Familiarize yourself well with the parameters from those functions!
+Familiarize yourself well with their parameters!

 # TimeStep Class